 So why y”all want to know why someone doesn’t want you so badly?
 Do you just like being punished?
 You know good and damn well most of us struggle with rejection and to actually hear the reasons why can be devastating.
 Some people tell me that they prefer hearing the reason why someone doesn’t want them because it can help them in future relationships.
 That sounds good but you have to really consider the source.
 Maybe the person who is giving you this critique is a piece of shit, or an asshole or may just not know you well enough.
 So their opinion of you could be dead wrong and what you think you struggle with or are bad at isn’t really the case.

 Personally, I do not need an explanation as to why you do not want me.
 I prefer to use my imagination.
 I have come up with quite a few gems over the years as to reasons why women have gone ghost on me.
-Examples such as she died, she was intimidated by my masculinity or she died usually help me justify or get over the sudden rejection.
+Examples such as she died, she was intimidated by my masculinity or she got back with old dude, usually help me justify or get over the sudden rejection.

 All valid reasons but much more hurtful hearing them in person than leaving things to my imagination.
 I get it tho, some people would prefer to hear someone tell them why they do not want to be with them.
 I suppose it is better to basically hear another person say “hey, thank you for giving me your best but it sucks and I don’t want you” lol.